 Welcome to Nixon Wenger LLP

 Ending an employment relationship is never easy.
-There are many thorny issues that frequently arise in the course of termination such as the fair amount of notice, how to communicate the dismissal, and what ongoing obligations may the employer and employee have to each other following conclusion of the employment relationship.
+There are many thorny issues that frequently arise in the course of termination such as the proper amount of notice, what entitlements should be included in a separation package, how to communicate the dismissal, and what ongoing obligations the employer and employee may have to each other after termination.
+Our lawyers are able to provide advice to smoothly resolve all issues arising out of the end of a employment relationship.

 Recent years have brought heightened scrutiny of the employer’s duty to maintain workplace safety for employees.
 Health and Safety refers not only to risk of physical injury, but also mental health.